 - 1. Plan segregation of contaminated sharps, syringes, blood contaminated materials safely as per existing biomedical rules. - 2.
-Plan safe transport of such collected items. - 3.
-SOP and Training.
+Plan for safe transport of Bio-Medical waste. - 3.
+Develop an SOP for the institution and provide training.

-21. PLANNING AND MANAGEMENT OF DIETARY SERVICES
+20. PLANNING AND MANAGEMENT OF DIETARY SERVICES

-- 1. Find human resources for dietary preparation and supply in each district. - 2.
-Preparing a list of raw materials of food for the workforce and patient. - 3.
-System to monitor procurement, acquisition, storage, stock, stockpile monitoring of food. - 4.
+- 1. Find human resources for dietary preparation and supply for the institution. - 2.
+Preparing a list of raw materials of food for the workforce and patient as per various phases. - 3.
+Develop a system to monitor procurement, storage, stock and issue of dietary items. - 4.
 Estimating the daily consumption of food. - 5.
 Plan for updating daily inventory. - 6.
 Plan for estimating future requirements based on consumption and inventory check. - 7.
+Ensure food safety and hygiene. - 8.
+Plan for seeking resources or contribution from community and corporate sector. - 7.
 Job card with job description.

-22. PLANNING AND MANAGEMENT OF BIOMEDICAL ENGINEERING SERVICES.
+21. PLANNING AND MANAGEMENT OF BIOMEDICAL ENGINEERING SERVICES.

-- 1. Pool the biomedical human resource in each district. - 2.
-Estimate need for BM equipments.(Ventilators, Syringe pumps, NIV, Crash carts, airway requirements, ventilator accessories). - 3.
+- 1. Identify the biomedical human resource available. - 2.
+Estimate the need for equipment.( Ventilators, Syringe pumps, NIV, Crash carts, airway requirements, ventilator accessories) for each phase. - 3.
 Plan how to ensure continuous power source and alternate power sources. - 4.
 Ensure continuous O2 supply.(Medical gas supply) - 5.
 Ensure working status of equipment daily. - 6.
 Identify serious maintenance problems and rank them in order of maintenance. - 7.
 Plan for corrective and preventive maintenance. - 8.
 Describe how to provide external technical service if necessary in case of in vivo maintenance service not competent. - 9.
 Infection prevention practice/PPE training . - 10.
-Plan for staff screening. - 11.Job card with job description.
+Plan for staff screening. - 11.
+Job card with job description.

-23. PLANNING AND MANAGEMENT OF COMMUNICATION.
+22. PLANNING AND MANAGEMENT OF COMMUNICATION.

 - 1. Make a system in each centre to communicate with the workforce, patients, family, other healthcare institutions and Govt. as per the need and situation. - 2.
-Make a system how to collect this information from the treating group and patient care areas. - 3.
-Prepare a Job card.
+Make a system on how to collect this information from the treating group and patient care areas. - 3.
+Dedicated communications may be established especially with the institutional COVID cell. - 4.
+Assign roles and responsibilities and prepare a Job card.

-24. PLANNING AND MANAGEMENT OF MORTUARY
+23. PLANNING AND MANAGEMENT OF MORTUARY SERVICES